montali/vrije-ai/Multi-Agent Systems/2 - Game Theory.md

 ### Economy: Cournot's Duopoly model

 You have 2 companies making an interchangeable product (AH muesli vs Jumbo muesli).
-Withouth knowing the other company's strategy, both need to determine the quantity they need to produce.
+Without knowing the other company's strategy, both need to determine the quantity they need to produce.
 The unit price depends on the total produced quantity: if there's more in the market, the price goes down.
 The unit price, therefore, is given by $p(q_1, q_2) = \alpha - \beta (q_1+q_2)$.

 Suppose they can produce these at a unit cost of $c_1$ and $c_2$ respectively, which quantity should they produce to maximize the profit?